Skip to content

-How do I use the IAM roles for service accounts (IRSA) feature with Amazon EKS to restrict access to an Amazon S3 bucket?
+How do I use IRSA in Amazon EKS to restrict access to an Amazon S3 bucket?

 1

-I want to restrict the access of an Amazon Simple Storage Service (Amazon S3) bucket at the pod level in Amazon Elastic Kubernetes Service (Amazon EKS).
-I also want to keep minimum privileges for my application with AWS Identity and Access Management (IAM) roles for service accounts (IRSA).
+I want to restrict Amazon Simple Storage Service (Amazon S3) bucket access at the Pod level in Amazon Elastic Kubernetes Service (Amazon EKS).
+I also want to keep minimum permissions for my application with AWS Identity and Access Management (IAM) roles for service accounts (IRSA).

 Resolution